StephSteel/SittingPlugin/README.md

 ## Contributing

 Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please create an issue in the [issue tracker](link-to-issue-tracker).
+If you have any suggestions, bug reports, or feature requests, please create an [issue](https://github.com/StephSteel/SittingPlugin/issues).

 If you would like to contribute code, you can fork the repository, make your changes, and submit a pull request.